 The following resource planning recommendations have been identified by the Virtual Node IPT:

 Virtual Node User Base: Trading Partners should expect to have two types of Virtual Node users who interact with the Virtual Node on a regular basis (the Virtual Node Administrator and the Virtual Node Data Flow administrator).
 These two roles could be performed by a single individual.
-However, as a result of the fact that the majority of the O&M work associated with a Trading Partner’s core node presence will be managed by EPA, it is that the majority of use by the Trading Partner may be by team member(s) who are more at the Program Office level responsible for a specific data flow.
+However, as a result of the fact that the majority of the O&M work associated with a Trading Partner’s core node presence will be managed by EPA, it is possible that the majority of use by the Trading Partner may be by team member(s) who are more at the Program Office level responsible for a specific data flow.
 As such, IPT members noted that the Virtual Node will allow for a closer “connection” between Program Office staff and their data flow than historical models where a central IT organization was more intimately involved in the general setup, maintenance and troubleshooting of data flows.

 Setup Resources: During initial setup and configuration of a Trading Partner’s Node presence, the IT organization of the Trading Partner should expect to be involved in the provisioning of global node variables as well as working through the security model for interconnectivity.
 It is expected that the implementation and execution of associated ISA/MOU documentation for this interconnectivity will require coordination between IT, security and Trading Partner management teams.